Dunure castle’s sunset

 The waves were so powerful and crashing against the rocks, a spectacular show indeed.

-I loved how the sun was lighting up the rocks like in the castle earlier.
+I love how the sun was lighting up the rocks like in the castle earlier.

-The sky was changing colour by the minute, creating beautiful pictures for us to see and capture.
+The sky was changing colour by the minute, creating beautiful pictures for us to watch and capture.

 I wandered across the pebble beach towards the sun and climbed up on to the rocks.
 Then I noticed when I was taking photos with my phone that Alan was calling me from the beach behind.